AI Regex Generator: Faster Patterns With Better Tests

 - Generate the pattern with AI.

-- Paste it into a visual regex tester with a comprehensive set of test cases.
+- Paste it into a visual regex tester with realistic test cases.

 - Test performance with pathological inputs (very long strings, strings with near-matches).